 19-II.A.
-PROGRAM OVERVIEW [Notice PIH 2020-28]
+PROGRAM OVERVIEW [Notice PIH 2020-28: Notice PIH 2021-26; FR Notice 1/24/22]

 The Foster Youth to Independence (FYI) initiative was announced in 2019.
 The FYI initiative allows HRAs who partner with a Public Child Welfare Agency (PCWA) to request targeted HCVs to serve eligible youth with a history of child welfare involvement that are homeless or at risk of being homeless.
-Rental assistance and supportive services are provided to qualified youth for a period of up to 36 months.
+Rental assistance and supportive services are provided to qualified youth for a period of between 36 and 60 months.

-The program was initially only available to HRAs that did not administer FUP vouchers but has since been expanded to all HRAs with an HCV Annual Contributions Contract (ACC).
-Funding is available either competitively though an FYI NOFA or noncompetitively on a rolling basis in accordance with the application requirements outlined in Notice PIH 2020-28.
-Under the noncompetitive process, HRAs are limited to 25 vouchers in a fiscal year with the ability to request an additional 25 vouchers for those HRAs with 90 percent or greater utilization of these vouchers.
+Funding is available either competitively though an FYI NOFA or noncompetitively on a rolling basis in accordance with the application requirements outlined in Notice PIH 2020-28 or Notice PIH 2021-26, as applicable.
+Under the noncompetitive process, HRAs are limited to 25 vouchers in a fiscal year with the ability to request additional vouchers for those HRAs with 90 percent or greater utilization or utilization of its FUP and/or FYI vouchers, as applicable.
 For competitive awards, the number of vouchers is dependent on HRA program size and need.

 19-II.B.
-PARTNERING AGENCIES [Notice PIH 2020-28; FYI Updates and Partnering Opportunities Webinar]
+PARTNERING AGENCIES [Notice PIH 2021-26; FYI Updates and Partnering Opportunities Webinar]